PeterTh/gedosato/README.md

 - The DirectX SDK
 - Boost (http://www.boost.org/)
 - MinHook (this fork: https://github.com/RaMMicHaeL/minhook)
+- Ruby (just for the script which updates the build numbers/dates -- you can do without that if you want to)

 Contributing
 ============

-The best way to contribute is to send a Github pull request.
+*The best way to contribute is to send a Github pull request.*

 If you want to add a major new feature (e.g. DX11 support), I'd appreciate it if you were to contact me before, so that we can discuss the design a bit.

+If you want to contribute a game-specific plugin, look at Dark Souls 2 or the generic plugins as examples.

 File Overview
 =============